< Back to news feed

-dRMM director Sadie Morgan joins Deputy Mayors, Jules Pipe and James Murray, to discuss the future of London in the NLA’s annual Big Debate.
+dRMM founding director Sadie Morgan joins Deputy Mayors, Jules Pipe and James Murray, to discuss the future of London in the NLA’s annual Big Debate.

 The Mayor’s new London Plan sets out the key policies to guide London’s spatial development for decades to come, addressing major challenges such as the provision of housing and sustainable transport for a growing city.